hatching at ICF, this chick was nicknamed "Lathe" by caretakers,

 Fall 2012: News of #37-07 DAR came from a Michigan citizen in October when the bird was seen in Shiawassee County, Michigan, with a small flock of sandhill cranes.
 "He looks very healthy and well," wrote the observer.
 He migrated back to his wintering location at the Hiwassee WR in Tennessee and started associating with female #23-10 after the death of male #21-10.

 Spring 2013: He began spring migration from Tennessee with female #23-10 and the two were reported in Scott County, Indiana, on March 27.
 They continued mgration from this point, but soon split.
-Male 37-07 was reported in Isabella County, Michigan on April 23, this time with female #38-09 (who split from 34-09 earlier this spring).
+Male 37-07 was reported in Isabella County, Michigan on April 23, this time with male #38-09 (who split from female 34-09 earlier this spring).

 Back to "Meet